The Impact of AI on the Job Market and Employment Opportunities

 Disadvantages and Challenges

-The potential for bias is a notable disadvantage.
-If AI systems are trained on datasets primarily representing a certain demographic, they might fail to provide a diverse pool of candidates.
+However, the potential for bias still exists.
+If AI systems are trained on datasets primarily representing a certain demographic, they might fail to provide an expansive pool of candidates.
 This reflects the biases present in the training data or programming.
 Addressing these biases to ensure a fair recruitment process is a significant challenge that requires meticulous attention.

 AI and the Demand for New Skills